lixm/liquidity/README.md

 This folder contains the formalization in the Rocq prover for the following article. \
 Strategy-aware Liquidity for Account-based Blockchains.
 (Accepted at SETTA 2025)

+The folder also contains an extended version of this article.
+This version contains the formal proofs of some of the theoretical results that are missing from the paper (all the proofs are contained in the formalization).

-For further information about the contents, please refer to README.pdf.
+For further information about the formalization, please refer to README.pdf.